Create Custom Code Inspections and Quick-Fixes

 In the list of patterns, find the pattern that corresponds to the custom inspection you've just created.
 By default its severity level is set to 'Do not show', which means that ReSharper will ignore the issues corresponding to your custom inspection.

-To enable the inspection, choose any other severity level, e.g. 'Suggestion'.
+To enable the inspection, choose any other severity level, for example, 'Suggestion'.

 To do so, double-click the pattern and then, in the Edit Highlighting Pattern dialog that opens, specify the descriptions in the corresponding fields: